tommivk/drink-recipes/README.md

 - User can login and logout
 - User can add a new drink recipe
 - User can view the list of uploaded drink recipes
-- User can sort the list of drink recipes by rating/amount of views/date
 - User can open an individual drink recipe page
-- User can leave a review (stars) for a recipe
+- User can leave a rating (stars) for a recipe
 - User can leave a comment for a recipe
 - User can add drink recipe to favourites
 - User can view their own profile page and browse the list of their favourite drinks